WHAT IS DRY NEEDLING?

 - All Australian hygiene protocols are followed strictly.
 No needles are ever shared and all needles used are new.

-It is recommended that pregnant woman in their first trimester do not have Dry Needling or Acupuncture treatments.
+It is recommended that pregnant woman in their first trimester do not have Dry Needling treatments.
 This is because it is generally agreed that women in their first trimester have more sensitive bodies, which could react unfavourably in some circumstances.
 Please let your practitioner know if you are pregnant.